Creating better, healthier urban spaces.

 When eighty world leading design thinkers met to debate urban futures at Bridgwater Arts Centre in 1947.
 From why to why not?
 Juliet will discuss how the recent CIAM 6 programme set out to revisit the art of the possible by exploring the diverging modernisms of the sixth Congrès International d’Architecture Moderne.

-Sandra will discuss the challenges faced in restoring a modernist masterpiece to a fully functioning 21st century home, reducing its carbon emissions by 80%.
+Sandra will discuss the challenges faced in restoring a modernist house with an Alison and Peter Smithson designed studio into a fully functioning 21st century home and atelier space, reducing its carbon emissions by 80%.

-Geoff Rich Geoff Rich, FCBStudios on ‘Making More of Modernism’
+Geoff Rich, FCB Studios on ‘Making More of Modernism’

-FCBS are architects for a number of projects where a re-evaluation of a Modern twentieth century building has been necessary.
-Geoff will discuss the ideas behind FCBS’ ‘Making More of Modernism’ exhibition, including aspects of the refurbishment of London’s Southbank Centre and the Students’ Union building at Bristol University.
+Feilden Clegg Bradley Studios are architects for a number of projects to re-evaluate Modern twentieth century buildings.
+Geoff will discuss the ideas behind the practice’s ‘Making More of Modernism’ exhibition, including aspects of the refurbishment of London’s Southbank Centre and the Students’ Union building at Bristol University.